 So I’ve spent the past four months developing a Feldenkrais lesson for runners to help relieve this stress and remove the movement barriers to running comfortably and enjoyably with a slight forefoot/midfoot strike in zero drop, minimalist footwear or barefoot.
 I designed it to help you feel how to allow your hip flexors to lengthen appropriately for running, coordinate that with the movement of your pelvis, and connect it upwards to your shoulders and downwards to your feet.
 And I also built in a number of strategies to help you reduce asymmetries that may cause you to have problems with just one foot.

 The lesson should help you have much more comfortable feet, ankles, and calves when you run, and if discomfort in these areas has interfered with your ability to run that may come as a huge relief.
 However the lesson will also result in your running more slowly for a short while because the movement patterns involved lengthen your ground contact time, reduce your elasticity, and cause you to run more upright.
 In other words, it’s an injury recovery lesson, not a running performance lesson.
 The effect will pass after a couple of runs and you’ll be back to springiness and speed but with feet that feel better.
-If you wish, you can speed that process up by doing this lesson I created for the UK Feldenkrais Guild the day after you do Free Your Feet.

 Please share you experiences with the lesson and ask me questions by leaving a reply.
 It would make my day to hear from you!